ietf-rats-wg/draft-ietf-rats-coserv/draft-ietf-rats-coserv.md

 This field provides one or more public keys that can be used for the cryptographic verification of CoSERV query results that are returned by the service implementation.
 In JSON-formatted discovery documents, each key is a JSON Web Key (JWK) as defined in {{RFC7517}}.
 In CBOR-formatted discovery documents, each key is a COSE Key as defined in {{-cose}}.

+#### Discovery Document CBOR Encoding

+When the discovery document is encoded as CBOR, it is exempt from the encoding rules specified in {{secencoding}}.
+These encoding rules are designed to ensure that CoSERV queries can be used as canonical and stable identifiers.
+The discovery document is an independent structure, and not part of the CoSERV data model itself.
+Therefore, these encoding rules do not apply.

 #### Discovery Document Examples